HandBrake/HandBrake-docs/source/en/latest/workflow/select-preset.markdown

 HandBrake includes a number of built-in `Presets` for various devices and general use.

 Once you've opened a `Source`, select the `Preset` that most closely describes the device you want your videos to work on.
-For instance, if you want to play your videos on an iPad, choose the `iPad Preset`.
+For instance, if you want to play your videos on a Roku that supports 1080p High Definition, choose the `Roku 1080p30 Surround` preset under `Devices`.

 <!-- .system-lin -->